tungpham142/personal-webpage/content/home/teaching.md

 University Bazaar System/Android Mobile App:

    * Developed Android Application that allows students exchange information, form clubs, and trade goods online.
-   * Completed an application from scratch strengthened the ability to work in team, UML designing skills, and got familiar with Android Studio.